llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 notebook.

 This is great for taking notes or building up large examples from small chunks of code.
-Then you can export your notes as a notebook that anyone can edit, or in noninteractive formats such as PDF or Markdown.
+You can export the document as a notebook that anyone can edit, or in noninteractive formats such as PDF or Markdown.

-TableGen can be used in one of these notebooks via the TableGen Jupyter Kernel.
+TableGen can be used in notebooks by using the TableGen Jupyter Kernel.
 Installation instructions are available [here](https://github.com/llvm/llvm-project/tree/main/llvm/utils/TableGen/jupyter) and you can watch me talk more about it
 [here](https://www.youtube.com/watch?v=Gf0FUiY2TRo).